-Following the completion of the trial, the smart meters will remain in place and customers will have the opportunity to track their own water use via a smart phone app and website login.
+Following the completion of the trial, the smart meters will remain in place and customers will have the opportunity to track their water use via a smart phone app and website login.
 This will give them greater control over their home budgets before their quarterly bills arrive.
-It will also allow us to flag any abnormal water use with them directly, such as in the case of a leak.
-This will help customers save water and allow us to provide a higher level of service than we have traditionally offered.
+It will also allow us to flag any abnormal water use with them, such as in the case of a leak.
+This will help customers save water and allow us to provide a higher level of service than we’ve traditionally offered.

-If the Stroud Road trial is successful, we’ll look to roll the technology out to more communities across the MidCoast to promote further water savings across the region.
+If the Stroud Road trial is successful, we’ll look to roll the technology out to more communities across the region.